What are simple tenses?

 Simple future tense

-The simple future tense is used to describe events that will happen in the future.
+The simple future tense (or future simple) is used to describe events that will happen in the future.
 The verb has the same form as the simple present tense but we have to add the word ‘will’ before it:-

 I will go to work later.

 She will eat chocolate.